5 Questions About Race That I am Asked Regularly As An Ally

 In talking about race as a white person you’re always at risk of people saying this or that, just the same as talking about anything in public - people will say this or that.
 If your intentions are good and you have done your work, you have nothing to fear but your own ego getting a poke.

-Put it away in a box in the attic and get started.
+My advice would be to put your ego away in a box in the attic and get started.

 White people can - and urgently need to - talk about race.